luiscachog/ansible-workshops/exercises/ansible_rhel/3.1-execution-environments/README.md

 11. With what we have observed thus far, our hypothesis is that the **Minimal Execution Environment** won't work with the `acl-playbook.yml` because it does not include the `ansible.posix` Ansible Content Collection, or any other Ansible Content Collection.
 And the **Supported Execution Environment** includes the necessary `ansible.posix`  Ansible Content Collection to run successfully the `acl-playbook.yml` playbook.

 12. Let's confirm our hypothesis.
-Use the `ansible-navigator` command to run the `acl-playbook.yml` playbook using the Minimal Execution Environment.
+Use the `ansible-navigator` command to run the `acl-playbook.yml` playbook using the **Minimal Execution Environment**.

 ```shell
 [student@ansible-1 acl-playbook]$ ansible-navigator run acl-playbook.yml -m stdout --eei ee-minimal-rhel8:2.14